garciapau/GitContributors/README.md

 ## 3rd Party services constraints/SLAs
 ### Overall Github API Rate limits

 For API requests using Basic Authentication or OAuth, you can make up to 5000 requests per hour.
 Authenticated requests are associated with the authenticated user, regardless of whether Basic Authentication or an OAuth token was used.
 This means that all OAuth applications authorized by a user share the same quota of 5000 requests per hour when they authenticate with different tokens owned by the same user.

 For unauthenticated requests, the rate limit allows for up to 60 requests per hour.
 Unauthenticated requests are associated with the originating IP address, and not the user making requests.
+Search API returns maximum 100 results per page

 ### Specific Rate limit for Github search API